spacemeshos/testnet-guide/rewards.md

 ## Summary

-- A fixed Smesh amount called the layer award is evenly distributed between all Smeshers which contributed a block to the layer.
+- A fixed Smesh amount called the layer reward is evenly distributed between all Smeshers which contributed a block to the layer.

 - The transaction fees of transactions included in a layer are evenly distributed between all the Smeshers that contributed a block to that layer.

-- Smeshers which submit blocks with less than 15 transactions award is reduced.
+- Smeshers which submit blocks with less than 15 transactions reward is reduced.
 The penalty is shared between all Smeshers who submitted blocks in that layer.